pwdd/pwdd.github.io/_posts/2016-07-02-minimax-in-clojure.md

 The analysis of the board can be done in many ways.
 The important thing is to maintain the idea that, if a board has the value `+Infinity` to one player, the same board necessarily has the value `-Infinity` to the other player.

 One of the things that can be added to make the computer *smarter* is the value of the `depth`.
-Considering this board (computer is 'o', opponent is 'x'):
+Considering this board (computer is 'o'):

 ```
  o | x | 3